News the minimalist way - Why I use Miniflux

 Like two or three weeks ago, I was a little bored and thought about installing something new on my server again.
-Yes, I really like installing “things” (it’s actually just adding some Docker containers to my configuration — what nerds do) on my 5€ virtual private server, especially when those things improve my life in some way.
+Yes, I really like installing “things” (it’s actually just adding some lines of configuration to a file), especially when those things improve my life in some way.
 I installed Miniflux and using it really opened my eyes about the way I consume news.
-If you don’t want to selfhost Miniflux like I do, there’s also a very cheap hosted version for just some bucks a year.
+If you don’t want to host Miniflux yourself, like I do (which allows me to tweak the configuration), there’s also a very cheap hosted version for just some bucks a year.

 Miniflux is a minimalist newsreader.
 All it does is collecting new stories from the RSS (or Atom or JSON) feeds I subscribed to.
 RSS stands for Rich Site Summary and is a type of web feed which allows users to access updates to online content in a standardized, computer-readable format.
 Atom or JSON feed are similar formats.
 Those feeds are from some news sites I like to read, blogs or even YouTube channels or newsletters.
 It also allows sorting feeds into categories and has a bookmark list.
 Although it has less features than some competitors, it does the few things, it’s supposed to do, very well.
 It’s really fast and looks clean.
 Take a look: